Dog-friendly Port Townsend

 - Pets are allowed in most state parks but must be under physical control at all times on a leash no more than eight feet long.

 - Owners are responsible for cleaning up after their pets.

 - Pets are not permitted on designated swimming beaches.

 No restaurants allow dogs in their dining areas, because in WA there is some law prohibiting animals except for sevice or guide dogs.
-(A few tips about Dog Guide Etiquette).
+(A few tips about Assistance Dog Etiquette).

 Olympic Mountain Pet Pals is a nonprofit organization serving animals and their families in Jefferson County, Washington.
 They are an all-volunteer organization dedicated to better lives for companion animals.
 Programs are supported by donations, grants, and fundraising events and more than 95 percent of funds go directly toward helping animals.

 Search Local Businesses for Pet Services in PT.